geoadmin/mf-swissguesser/README.md

 ## Install OpenLayers 3

-A build of the OpenLayers framework needs to be placed in the `app/src` directory, so that `app/src/build/ol-whitespace.js` is available at runtime.
-We are using the [custom build](https://github.com/geoadmin/ol3/) from GeoAdmin:
+A custom GeoAdmin build of the OpenLayers framework needs to be placed in the `app/src` directory, so that `app/src/build/ga.js` is available at runtime.
+We are using the [ga fork](https://github.com/geoadmin/ol3/):

-1. Check out [the project](https://github.com/geoadmin/ol3/), then build it using:
+1. Check out [geoadmin/ol3](https://github.com/geoadmin/ol3/), then build it using:
-`$ python build.py build`
+`$ python build-ga.py build`
 2. Copy the `build` folder to `storymap5/app/src`.

-Please note that under `app/src/ga` are AngularJS dependencies which may also need to be updated.

 ## Preparing data